Caid-Stronger/Predictive-Modeling/Classification/3. Decision Tree/Decision Tree.md

 ## Ensemble of decision trees

 1. Draw a random boostrap sample of size **n** (randomly choose n examples from the training datasets with replacement)
 2. Grow a decision tree from the boostrap sample.
-At each node:
+At each node: <br>
    a.
 Randomly select **d** features without replacement <br>
    b.
-Split node using the feature that provides the best split according to the objective function, for instance, maximaizing the information again.
+Split node using the feature that provides the best split according to the objective function, for instance, maximaizing the information again. <br>
 3. Repeat steps 1-2 k times
 4. Aggregate the prediction by each tree to assign the class label by majority vote.